Abhishekv8937/bash-scripts/README.md

-These are some bash scripts
+These are some bash scripts porject related to the monitoring and management in linux.